e271828e/Flight.jl/docs/notes/design/framework_design.md

 multi-source entries are build errors).
-Face *types and tiers* are derived from the internal endpoints — §13.2's blessed derivation-from-declarations — and the derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so neither leaf `output_types` signature fits, and author-declared face types would need per-face tier annotations.
+Face *types and tiers* are derived from the internal endpoints — §13.2's blessed derivation-from-declarations — and the derivation is forced, not merely convenient: an assembly is tier-neutral (it exports continuous-sourced and discrete-sourced ports side by side), so author-declared face types would need per-face tier annotations restating what each producer's kind already fixes (§13.5; the leaf walk reads the tier from the producer, v0.20).
 Rejected spellings: routing values under the leaf names `input_types`/`output_types` (a name-level pun — a discrete leaf's exact signature with alien value semantics, killing §13.5's name-level kind split); leaf-style *typed* faces plus face wires inside `connections` (the tier problem above, plus